 Different countries are at different stages of this path, and digitization to E-Government is proceeding at different speeds, anyway, this process is currently happening at the state level.
 Because, as we wrote earlier, the process of complete digitalization to E-Gov of all spheres of life is inevitable.
 In general, digitalization will simplify the interaction of citizens with the state, simplify the process of government management, will defeat corruption.
 One of the aspects of digitalization is the GaaS approach — Government as a Service — that is, recognition of the role of the state as a service for citizens.

-We will analyze this idea and, moreover, we will try to turn the idea into a product, like our task is to invite states to purchase a ready-made E-Government solution, as an alternative to developing their own state information E-Government system.
+We will analyze this and, moreover, we will try to turn the startup idea into a product, like our task is to invite some states to purchase a ready-made E-Government solution, as an alternative to developing their own state information E-Government system.

-We determine the very viability of the project by conducting simple desk research, highlight its strengths and weaknesses.
-We will evaluate the constructiveness and prospects of the project idea.
+We determine the very viability of the startup idea by conducting simple desk research, highlight its strengths and weaknesses.
+We will evaluate the constructiveness and prospects of the startup idea.

 - IT outsourcing — the transfer of functions to professionally support the smooth operation of individual systems and/or infrastructure — one more trend.